GideonBature/starklings_app-solutions/README.md

 `Array<felt>`.
 This requires an explicit clone of the array and should generally be avoided in Cairo, as the memory is write-once and cloning can be expensive.
 To clone an object, you will need to import the trait `clone::Clone` and the implementation of the Clone trait for the array located in `array::ArrayTCloneImpl`

 Remember that you can always check the Cairo book at https://book.cairo-lang.org/ or the Cairo documentation at https://docs.cairo-lang.org/.

+---

+### Move Semantics 3

+Hint
+The difference between this one and the previous ones is that the first line of `fn fill_arr` that had `let mut arr = arr;` is no longer there.
+You can, instead of adding that line back, add `mut` in one place that will change an existing binding to be a mutable binding instead of an immutable one :)

+Remember that you can always check the Cairo book at https://book.cairo-lang.org/ or the Cairo documentation at https://docs.cairo-lang.org/.